semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.folder._node-handle.md

 created: 1751140668163
 ---

-Every [[sflo.concept.mesh.resource.node]] contains a **_node-handle folder** which corresponds to its [[sflo.concept.mesh.resource.element.node-handle]].
+Every [[sflo.concept.mesh.resource.node]] contains a **_node-handle folder** which corresponds to its [[sflo.concept.mesh.resource.element.handle]].
 It provides an identifier that refers to the "node-as-node" rather than itself.